 Baccalaureate honors (summa cum laude, magna cum laude, cum laude) are awarded only to recipients of a first baccalaureate degree.
 These honors are earned by those students who have completed no fewer than 90 residence credits at this institution.
 At least 60 of the 90 credits must have been acquired on a graded basis.
 Only students earning their first baccalaureate degree are eligible to receive honors.

 The University’s Honors Committee determines annually the grade-point requirement for each baccalaureate honor.
 In recent years, approximately 10 percent of the students have been awarded baccalaureate honors.
-Online, or distance learning (DL), courses are included in the UW cumulative GPA and therefore count toward baccalaureate honors.
+Online courses are included in the UW cumulative GPA and therefore count toward baccalaureate honors.

 At the University of Washington Tacoma, faculty honors are awarded to those students receiving their first baccalaureate degree whose GPA is in the upper 10 percent of their program and who have earned between 43 and 89 numerically graded credits at the UW.
 The grade-point requirement is at the same level as baccalaureate honors.
 Only students earning their first baccalaureate degree are eligible to receive honors.